Search and Replace across all Repositories in a GitLab Instance

 .

-A possible solution would be to write a mutating kubernetes webhook which alters the image name for every pod.
-That would work but it would not change the image in the source code.
-This solution works ASAP but would lead to inconsistent helm charts.
+A possible solution would be to write a mutating Kubernetes webhook that alters the image name for every pod.
+That would work, but it would not change the image in the source code.
+This solution works ASAP but would lead to inconsistent Helm charts.

 Before enforcing the new image names via OPA, we thought about helping the teams to change the image name instead of blocking their deployments.
 Manually digging through 200+ services from 40+ teams was not an option.
 Let the automation begin.